acabedo/oralstats/README.md

 recommendable to have a sqlite file with all the pitch and intensity values for every filename (this can be the id name of a media file o simply the id name of an utterance).
-In the version uploaded as core version, the data frames are expected in an RDS format.
+In the version uploaded as core version, the data frames are expected in an RDS or fst format.

 # Viewing